-No. Libraries will handle cue sheets.
+No. Networks and PROs will handle cue sheets.
 In fact, most PROs won't even talk to composers about that sort of thing.
 If time goes by and you don't get paid for a placement, your best bet is to talk to the library that placed the music rather than the PRO.
 FYI for the 2 big American PROs, ASCAP lets you see the cue sheets, while BMI does not.

 How much does a TV placement pay?